akatsukilevi/akatsukilevi/README.md

 ### Hi there 👋

 I'm Levi!
-A hobbyist game developer, software engineer with 6+ years of experience!
+A software engineer with 6+ years of experience!

 ## 🔭 I’m currently working on ...